Designated Public Place Orders

 Information about Designated Public Place Orders (DPPOs)

-On Tuesday 23 June 2009, Hinckley and Bosworth Borough Council, with support from Leicestershire Constabulary agreed to adopt a Designated Public Place Order (DPPO) under Section 13 of the Criminal Justice and Police Act 2001 and The Local Government (Alcohol Consumption in Designated Public Places) Regulations 2007.
+In June 2009, Hinckley and Bosworth Borough Council, with support from Leicestershire Constabulary, agreed to adopt a Designated Public Place Order (DPPO) under Section 13 of the Criminal Justice and Police Act 2001 and The Local Government (Alcohol Consumption in Designated Public Places) Regulations 2007.